dadahcr2/reference/_pages/home.md

 </details>
 <details  markdown="block">
   <summary>
-    TE: You are the weakest link
+    TE: You are the Weakest Link
   </summary>
 <br>